 Scholarships and Grants

 If you are considering an online education, be sure to look into available scholarships and grants.
-Scholarships and grants are amounts of money awarded to a student that do not need to be repaid.
+Scholarships and grants are amounts of money awarded to a student that does not need to be repaid.
 Scholarships are given for many different reasons, such as for athletics or GPA.
 Oftentimes, students who are given scholarships must continue to meet certain standards in order to keep their scholarship.
 For example, a student awarded a scholarship based on their high school GPA may need to maintain a particular GPA in college in order to continue receiving the funds each year.

 On the other hand, grants are typically awarded based on need.
 Once you choose the university or institution you will attend for your online education, investigate scholarship and grant opportunities that may be available to you.